YashAnalyst47/Ikea_Retail_Sales_Analysis--SQL/README.md

    - Populate tables with the sample data.
 Refer to the attached CSV files.

 3. **Execute Queries**:
-   - Open `queries.sql` and execute the queries for analysis.
+   - Open `Analysis.sql` and execute the queries for analysis.

 ---